starskyzheng/panpop/README.md

 #### More parameters
   `SV_min_length`: Minimal length for SVs.
 Variat more than one base and smaller than this value will treated as InDels.
 Default is 50.

   `realign_max_try_times_per_method`: Max try-times of each align software.
 Default is 3.

   `memory_tmp_dir`: Temprory directory in memory.
 Must be a very fast disk.
 Left space can be smaller than 100Mb.
 Default is /run/user/USERID

+  `mapper`: Maping algorithm.
+Can be either 'map' or 'gaffe'

+  `aug_nonmut_min_cov`: In augment mode, if the coverage of SV in reference allele is greater than this value will be treated as exists.
+Note this value is the first filter parameter, the further filter based on depth will be perfomed.
+Defalut is 0.8.

+  `aug_nomut_min_dp`: In augment mode, if the average of depth of SV in reference allele is greater than this value will be treated as exists.
+Note this value is the first filter parameter, the further filter based on depth will be perfomed.
+Default is 3.

 ## <a name=notice></a>Notice
   Graph-genome should be [rGFA format][rgfa] and the name of chromosome must be specified.